Get Free Quote

-When you neglect to file your tax return when you know you owe taxes, is considered to be a lot worse than filling out a tax return and not having the ability to provide payment on the amount of tax owed.
+When you know you owe taxes and neglect to file your tax return it is considered to be a lot worse than filling out a tax return and not having the ability to provide payment on the amount of tax owed.
 If you file your tax return but are unable of paying, the IRS does have a variety of solutions to assist you in paying your owed tax amount.
 However, if you do not file, it is deemed a crime that does come with punishment.
 Even if you have no finances to speak of, you still are obligated to send in your tax return.

-What are the consequences associated with not filing tax returns
+What are the consequences associated with not filing tax returns?

-4. EITC.
 Do you know if you are eligible for Earned Income Tax Credit?
 If you are, to claim the credit, you need to file your tax return even though you are not necessitated to do so.
 However, you need to file to receive credit.

 Can the IRS locate you?

 The current inefficiency displayed by the IRS is in relation to their slow ability to respond to individuals who do not file.
 Many of these individuals who did not file believe they were able to get away with it because the IRS has not contacted them within the last year or so.
-However, this is standard procedure for the IRS as there is usually a one to two year lag before initial contact is made about unfiled taxes.
+However, this is standard procedure for the IRS as there is usually a one to two-year lag before initial contact is made about unfiled taxes.
 And keep in mind that over these last few years, penalties and interest have been building, so you will owe much more than the original amount.

-The information system utilized by the IRS is known as Information Returns Program, or IRP.
+The information system utilized by the IRS is known as the Information Returns Program, or IRP.
 The job of the IRP is to match 1099 income reports and W-2 wage statements from the payer.
 This information is then matched against filed tax returns.
 When the IRP is unable to locate a return that matches this report, the computer automatically begins a program known as Taxpayer Delinquency Investigation.
 The computer then generates notices that will be sent to the current listed address about non-filing.
 If no reply is provided, an IRS official will attempt to make contact.

 There are many ways the IRS will try to contact you.
 Depending on the way they choose to get in contact with you will display the seriousness of your case.
-You will either be considered either a non criminal or criminal non filer.
+You will either be considered either a non-criminal or criminal non-filer.

-The IRS will often choose to provide contact through a telephone call or mailed letter, requesting you file your returns within the next thirty days from the date of the request if you are not being held criminally responsible for non filing.
+The IRS will often choose to provide contact through a telephone call or mailed letter, requesting you file your returns within the next thirty days from the date of the request, if you are not being held criminally responsible for not filing.
 An IRS agent might come to personally visit you and request a direct filing with them as soon as possible.
 If the IRS chooses to, they are legally allowed to file your returns on your behalf.
 However, this can be scary as they will not provide you with any benefits on any deductions.